lancelote/banneret/README.rst

 DEPRECATED
 ==========

-Project was rewritten in bash and became a part of my bash script collection.
+Project was moved to corporate git hosting.

 banneret
 ========